-- TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key on your keyboard.
-Pressing the Windows key again will return you to the previous screen. - Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
-For more information, see Network connections on page 20. - Update your antivirus software-Protect your computer from damage caused by viruses.
+- Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
+For more information, see Network connections on page 18. - Update your antivirus software-Protect your computer from damage caused by viruses.
 The software is preinstalled on the computer.
-For more information, see Using antivirus software on page 50. - Get to know your computer-Learn about your computer features.
-See Components on page 4 and Navigating the screen on page 27 for additional information. - Find installed software-Access a list of the software preinstalled on the computer: Select the Start button. - or -
+For more information, see Using antivirus software on page 49. - Get to know your computer-Learn about your computer features.
+See Components on page 3 and Navigating the screen on page 24 for additional information. - Find installed software-Access a list of the software preinstalled on the computer: Select the Start button. - or -